Appam

 Two Streaming Approaches

-- StreamBuilder (closure-based) -- Inline event handlers with a fluent API.
-Best for applications, scripts, and CLI tools.
+1. StreamBuilder (closure-based) -- Inline event handlers with a fluent API.
+Best for one-shot streamed turns.

 StreamBuilder API